ISO 13485 Certification for Medical Devices

 • Design change control

-Design History Files (DHFs) must demonstrate traceability from requirements to validation.
+Design History Files (DHFs) must demonstrate traceability from initial requirements through validation.

-ISO 13485 requires significantly more documented procedures than many other ISO standards.
+ISO 13485 requires extensive documented procedures and records.

 Typical required documentation includes: